Rubayet19/Rubayet19/README.md

 <br>⚡ Rubayet here, currently a MS student in CS
 <br>🔭 I’m currently working on fullstack project using React and ASP.Net
 <br>🌱 I’m currently learning C#
-<br>💬 Feel free to ask me about football and tech